Neurodivergent-Affirming Therapy in Tucson & Oro Valley, Arizona

 Behind the Name

-The name came about as a reflection of the new beginnings I experienced after having my daughter Olivia and rediscovering myself as a mother.
+The name came about as a reflection of new beginnings after having my daughter Olivia and rediscovering myself in the midst of motherhood

-Our mission is to offer a space where individuals and families can find understanding, validation, and support as they explore their identities and move toward growth, self-acceptance, and meaningful change.
+Our mission is to offer a space where individuals and families can feel understood, validated, and supported to live their most authentic and fulfilling lives.

 How do I know if I’m neurodivergent?